Villager12755/Check4Real/README.md

 # Check4Real
 Check4Real is a fraud-prevention application that verifies the authenticity of checks by cross-checking routing numbers and bank information against official Federal Reserve data.
 This Android app helps users quickly identify invalid or suspicious checks and reduce the risk of financial fraud.

-How to Use
+# How to Use

-Download the APK and install it on your Android device.
+1. Download the APK and install it on your Android device.

-Open the app and enter your check’s routing number and bank name.
+2. Open the app and enter your check’s routing number and bank name.

-Tap Submit.
+3. Tap 'Verify Check'.

 Check4Real will analyze the information, highlight any inconsistencies, and flag invalid or mismatched routing-number/bank combinations.